 Consumer Advisory Panel

-MASC Trials Consumer Advisory Panel
+Melanoma and Skin Cancer Trials Consumer Advisory Panel

 CAP Chair – Victoria

-Alison has nine years’ advocacy experience, is a stage II melanoma survivor, and has had basal and squamous cell carcinomas.
+Alison has 10 years’ advocacy experience, is a stage II melanoma survivor, and has had basal and squamous cell carcinomas.
 She is a member of many consumer and research organisations, including the Cancer Council (Australia) Melanoma Guidelines Management Committee, the Victorian Cancer Registry and Melanoma Research Victoria.
 Alison has co-authored journal articles with leading clinicians and is an experienced associate investigator on studies and clinical trials.

-CAP Deputy Chair – Victoria
+Deputy Chair – New South Wales

 New South Wales